freedomofpress/securedrop-docs/docs/https_source_interface.rst

     $ cd ~/Persistent/sd-https-key-generation
     $ openssl req -new -newkey rsa:4096 -nodes -keyout sd.key -out sd.csr

+That command will generate two files: ``sd.key``, the private key that will be used by the SecureDrop Application Server; and ``sd.csr``, the certificate signing request (CSR), that will be sent to certificate authority in order to receive a certificate.
 Upload that CSR to the DigiCert website, to begin the request.
 After passing the EV organization verification, you'll receive an email with a nonce.
 Use that value to generate the second CSR: